 Prosecutors need reliable DNA evidence to win cases

-In 2013, a serial rapist was stalking Elmira, New York.
+In 2013, a serial rapist was stalking the town of Elmira, New York.
 A pair of purple gloves left by a crime scene contained three-person DNA mixtures.
-But the crime lab couldn't interpret their DNA data, or give a match statistic.
-The DNA wasn't usable evidence.
+But the crime lab couldn’t interpret their DNA data, or give a match statistic.
+The DNA wasn’t usable evidence.

 Chemung County District Attorney Weeden Wetmore called Cybergenetics.
 The company’s TrueAllele® computer re-analysis of the same DNA data showed that the victim, together with suspect Casey Wilson, were on the gloves.

 A Cybergenetics DNA expert testified at trial.
 Wilson was convicted of rape and burglary.
 He was sentenced to 25 years in prison.